Raj-Kumar2208/linkedList-Stacks-Queues-Hashing/README.md

 3) Circular Linked List
 4) Skip List

 Each Linked list have following methods such as Insertion, Deletion, Searching, and Traversing.
 You can refer to python code.
-In case you want us to implement something done this.
+In case you want us to implement something more than this.
 Kindly email us at raj.kumar2208@yahoo.in.
-Would like to help other fellow Thanks
+Would like to help other fellow, Thanks

+### Stacks
+In stacks, following are
+1) Stack implementation based on Array (in python we have used list data structure for array implementation instead of numpy.array)